sohepalslamat/sessions-app/README.md

 ```
 - Using Vuex for global state management   || Bonus.
 - Creating another button for dark mode  || Bonus.
-- Using localstorge to set language and dark mode  || Bonus.
+- Using local storage to set language and dark mode  || Bonus.
 - You have English and Arabic fonts ready to use.
 - Using Grid to expand widget || Bonus.
 - Animations   || Bonus.
-- using extinal Lib for important uses is allowed.
+- using external Lib for important uses is allowed.

 # Api data
 - Hints : you have to install //
-* "graphql": "^15.5.1"
+* “graphql”: “^15.5.1"
-* "graphql-tag": "^2.11.0"
+* “graphql-tag”: “^2.11.0"
-* "vue-apollo": "^3.0.5"
+* “vue-apollo”: “^3.0.5"
-* "apollo-boost": "^0.4.9"
+* “apollo-boost”: “^0.4.9"
-* "@nuxtjs/apollo": "^4.0.1-rc.5"
+* “@nuxtjs/apollo”: “^4.0.1-rc.5"
-* "vue-cli-plugin-apollo": "^0.22.2"
+* “vue-cli-plugin-apollo”: “^0.22.2"

-After downloaded this packkages you have to modify a config to work with this api_url = https://hoiu77uw.directus.app/graphql and auth token="Authorization":"bearer _4O10h_Xh1dgoiNQYj2QS4PoNbl7xuV9"
+After downloaded this packages you have to modify a config to work with this api_url = https://hoiu77uw.directus.app/graphql and auth token=“Authorization”:“bearer _4O10h_Xh1dgoiNQYj2QS4PoNbl7xuV9"

 you have to work with query :
 ```bash